Skip to main content

 Connecting Lokalise to Intercom

-To get started, open your Lokalise project and proceed to Apps:
+1. Open your Lokalise project and go to Apps.

-Find Intercom Articles in the list, click on it and then press Install.
-Then click Install to integrate Intercom with Lokalise:
+2. Find Intercom Articles in the list, click on it, and then press Install.

 Importing from Intercom

 This app also supports automated import.
-You can learn more in the corresponding article.
+You can learn more Automated import/export article.

-After setting up the app, you will see a list of your articles and collections available on Intercom.
-To be able to translate these items, you will need to import them.
-Therefore, choose one or more items by ticking the checkboxes next to the titles and then click Import selected:
+After setting up the app, you’ll see a list of your articles and collections available on Intercom.
+To translate these items, you need to import them.
+Simply select one or more items by ticking the checkboxes next to the titles, then click Import selected.

-All languages that are not present in your Lokalise project but are available on Intercom will be created automatically.
+All languages available in Intercom but not yet in your Lokalise project will be created automatically.

-After clicking Import selected, decide which languages to import and whether the already downloaded items should be updated with the values from Intercom:
+After clicking Import selected, you can choose which languages to import and whether to update already downloaded items with Intercom values.

-• Overwrite updated translations — update already existing keys that were linked to items on Intercom with new values.
+• Overwrite updated translations — this updates existing keys linked to Intercom items with new values.

-• Skip key creation for empty translations — when checked, Lokalise will not create a translation key for translation items that are empty on Intercom.
+• Skip key creation for empty translations — if checked, Lokalise will not create translation keys for items that are empty on Intercom.

-Click OK to start the import.
-This process will be run in the background, and you can check its status on the Activity page.
+You can also assign tags to translation keys during this step.
+Once done, click OK to start the import.
+This process runs in the background, and you can track its progress on the Activity page.

 Note on character limits

-Please note that we do respect character limits set on Intercom.
-However, if you change the character limit in Lokalise after importing from Intercom, you can still export a draft back into Intercom but you won’t be able to publish it in Intercom without reducing the number of characters to meet the character limit set in Intercom.
+Lokalise respects the character limits set in Intercom.
+However, if you change the character limit in Lokalise after importing, you’ll still be able to export a draft back to Intercom.
+Keep in mind, though, that you won’t be able to publish it in Intercom until the character count meets Intercom’s limit.

 Adding new Intercom Articles languages